Jon Meacham Is a Sh*tty Historian!

 Well, I heard it!
 I definitely heard it this morning on Morning Joe!
 Idiot boy Jon Meacham admitted that it took him too long to recognize that traitor trump is a threat to America’s democracy.
 Meacham was a guest on Morning Joe to help promote his op-ed in The New York Times, in which he stated, “When Donald Trump began his rise to power in 2015, he struck me as a dangerous but recognizable demagogue. … To me, Mr. Trump was a difference not of kind — we had long contended with illiberalism in America — but of degree.
 Since the Civil War, no figure with such illiberal views had ever actually won the White House.
 Then, he proved me wrong.”
 Of course, he was wrong because he’s a moron and sh*tty historian, so he put his stupidity in writing and advertised it on a morning political news show.
 Fantastic!

-It’s sad, really, because listening to Meacham over the years on Morning Joe has not only been insufferable but has also turned me off to other T.V. historians (except for Ken Burns; he’s a historian’s historian), who I used to revere for their knowledge and wisdom.
+It’s sad, really, because listening to Meacham over the years on Morning Joe has not only been insufferable but has also turned me off to other T.V. historians (except for Ken Burns; he’s a historian’s historian of AV media), who I used to revere for their knowledge and wisdom.
 I can’t even listen to his contemporaries — Doris Kearns Goodwin, Michael Beschloss, and Douglas Brinkley — without a jaundiced view of their interpretation of history, which is unfair to them because those other historians genuinely do have a better sense of the present moment than moron Meacham.
 Thanks to him, I lump them all together, and I usually turn the channel when any of them appear on MSNBC or CNN.
 Today, though, I did not turn the channel and heard his confession of ignorance and naïveté.
 (You know, precisely those qualities one looks for in a historian worth his or her salt.)

 It is this ignorance and naïveté that is so troubling in a historian to me.
 For what is a historian?
 In short — and in my own words — a historian is a storyteller.
 Not just any storyteller but an educated, knowledgable, well-researched, and analytical storyteller.
 Moreover, historians do not tell stories just for the hell of it.
 They tell meaningful stories.
 Relevant stories.
 Impactful stories.
 Meaningful, relevant, and impactful to the present and the future, for we cannot understand our future without knowing where we came from in the past.
 Yet historians have a more important function: They provide the context and analysis of past events, revealing their significance to the present.
 It is this historical importance to today that is noteworthy and was a bit of wisdom, which I never forgot, imparted to me by my favorite high school history teacher.